pa11y/pa11y.github.io/contributing/communications.md

 You should always explain _why_ you're saying no, this also gives you a point of reference if a feature request comes up again in future.

-## Twitter

-### Access

-You can get access to the [Pa11y Twitter account][pa11y-twitter] through [Tweetdeck], and currently [Rowan Manning](https://twitter.com/rowanmanning) is the right person to ask.
-DM him on Twitter.
-We don't add _everyone_ to the Twitter account, but we're pretty trusting – if you've contributed in other areas and are getting involved in the project then it'll be fine.

-### How/What to Tweet

-The Twitter account should be low-noise, mostly announcements about new projects and new versions of existing ones (we're looking into automating this).
-The Pa11y Twitter account should only ever retweet articles _about_ Pa11y, not feedback and messages from users.

-You can however respond to user questions/requests.
-In most cases, the appropriate action will be to point them at the correct documentation or ask them nicely to create a GitHub issue if they've found a problem.

-The Twitter may also be used to bring certain GitHub Issues or new web pages to the attention of a wider audience.
-This is useful for gathering feedback.

 ## Code of conduct

 Responding to [Code of Conduct][code-of-conduct] issues and violations is _really_ important.
 Not only do we need to do so promptly, but we need to make sure that core contributors are prepared to take necessary action.